devarchanadev/Audio_Intelligence_Q-A_Web_Application_using_NLP_LLM_AudioRecognition/README.md

 ---

-## Implementation & Technical Approach
+## Implementation and Technical Approach
 ### Audio Processing & ASR 🗣️
 - **Data Acquisition & Preprocessing:**
   I use [Librosa](https://librosa.org) and [Pydub](https://github.com/jiaaro/pydub) to load and convert audio files into WAV format, then split them into segments based on silence.